 I have been dreaming of grabbing a van and trekking around the country with a few close friends for as long as I can remember.
 Obviously, it’s not as simple as that; when road-tripping, it’s vital that a plan is devised and you’re well organized for all outcomes on the road.
 Many of these tips are available on HuffPo UK for a smoothly run road trip.
+A key piece of advice is to always have a backup plan.
+A friend of mine was taking a road trip through a couple of the southern states in the US when her van broke down in Texas.
+She’s a bit of a ‘cross your fingers and wing it’ type, but even she wasn’t able to wing a tire blowout!
+Fortunately, services like the Ferguson Truck Center were able to help, but if I were her I’d definitely make a breakdown plan next time!
 Currently, I’d love to take a drive through the National Parks or up the west coast from California to Canada.
 If I ever do get my hands on a van or 4×4, I’ll have to make sure it has enough space for all my supplies.
 I’ll definitely have to invest in a 4×4 rear drawer storage system to keep all my items together and ensure everything is stocked away nicely.

 While I’m definitely jealous of anyone who already owns the perfect roadtrip mobile (my sister, this couple), I recently learned that you don’t have to spring for a new vehicle or expensive rental.
 A great travel hack is to take advantage of relocation rentals.